Trails West Hockey Association was registered as a Society in July 1980.

 Trails West’s Learn to Skate – ages 4-6 fun oriented skating instruction within the context of ice hockey.
 This program is open to those residing within the Trails West area and, if room permits, to those who reside outside the Trails West area.
 Skaters must be accompanied on ice by a parent.
 LTS is held Saturdays and Sundays.
 The number of skates per weekend typically alternates between one time on one weekend and two times the next weekend.
 Players wear full equipment and have hockey sticks.
 More information and testimonials can be found on the Learn to Skate page.

-West Calgary House League - ages 7 to 12.
-There are a maximum of twelve U9 (Novice) teams, twelve U13 (Atom) teams and six U15 (PeeWee) teams.
+West Calgary House League - ages 7 to 10. *New for 2022-2023 season - the U13 division is no longer offered as part of the West Calgary House League.
+There are a maximum of eight U9 teams and ten U11 teams depending upon ice availability.
 The season is end of September - February.
 Practices are 1 per week on weekdays and games are 1 per weekend.
 More information can be found on the Hockey Calgary website about the Flames Community House Hockey League or on the Trails West page for specific information about the West Calgary House League.

 U7 (formerly Timbits or Initiation)– ages 5-6 encourages fun, participation and developing basic skating and game skills in a team environment.
 Please note, that there is no House League available for U7 (Timbits).
 More information about U7 (Timbits) can be found on the Hockey Calgary website.